 In other words, the act of positioning happens whether we like it or not.
 Competitors slander us.
 Partners invent our script.
-Even customers (or devs if you're in Web3) have the potential of spreading narratives that are disadvantageous to us.
+Even customers have the potential of spreading narratives that are disadvantageous to us.

 We are human beings, after all.
 We need to quickly make sense of information and categorize it.
 We rely too heavily on the first piece of information presented to us.
 Among psychologists, this phenomenon is known as a cognitive bias known as the anchoring effect.

 The anchoring effect is a cognitive bias that describes the common human tendency to rely too heavily on the first piece of information offered (the “anchor”) when making decisions.
 During decision making, anchoring occurs when individuals use an initial piece of information to make subsequent judgments.

 You want the anchor to come from you, not someone else.
 Define and control your narrative, or else someone else will.

 To position your brand effectively, you must ask yourself two sets of critical questions: